5 from 3 votes

 Variations of Lauki Vadi Ki Sabji

-• Adding Tomatoes: Enhance the flavor of the sabji by adding chopped tomatoes along with the onions.
-Tomatoes add a tangy twist to the dish and complement the earthy flavors of the lauki and vadi.
+• Adding Tomatoes: Enhance the flavor of the sabji by adding chopped tomatoes along with the Tomatoes add a tangy twist to the dish and complement the earthy flavors of the lauki and vadi.

 • Coconut Gravy: For a richer and creamier gravy, add coconut milk or grated coconut to the sabji.
 Coconut adds a hint of sweetness and depth to the dish, making it more indulgent.